-During it, we were fortunate to feature inspiring pairs of people who have successfully overcome divides to benefit the common good.
+Our event will feature inspiring pairs of people who have successfully overcome divides to benefit the common good.
 Most agree this is something we certainly need today—leaders who know how to work through differences to benefit all the people of our region.
+Our pairings include:

 Former Governors Dan Evans [R] and Michael Dukakis [D] - Finding Common Ground amidst Party Polarization: how the Governors found common ground solutions by working across political lines and how it is possible to build together in our currently divided landscape.